-Proteins are essential for a number of important functions including growth, brain development and healthy bones.
-Of the 20 amino acids – or building blocks that make proteins, children need to get 9 ‘essential amino acids’ from their food.
+Protein is essential for a number of important functions, including growth, brain development and the maintenance strong, healthy bones.
+Of the 20 amino acids – or the building blocks that make proteins – children need to get nine essential amino acids from their food.

 How to get protein into your child’s diet

-Animal proteins such as lean meat, fish, eggs, milk, yogurt and cheese contain all 9 essential amino acids and are considered the most important for growth.
-Plant proteins such as beans and pulses are incomplete proteins and need to be combined to achieve the full spectrum of amino acids.
+Animal proteins such as lean meat, fish, eggs, milk, yogurt and cheese contain all nine essential amino acids and are considered the most valuable for growth.
+Plant proteins, such as beans and pulses, are incomplete proteins and need to be combined to achieve the full spectrum of amino acids.
 Aim to include fish twice a week, with one being an oily variety like salmon, trout or mackerel.
-Fresh, frozen or canned are fine but remember smoked and canned products tend to be higher in salt.
+Fresh or frozen are great, but remember that smoked and canned products tend to be higher in salt.